cvxgrp/qcml/README.md

 format.
 In Python, vectors are represented by Numpy arrays and sparse matrices are represented in CSC format.

+(Note that the `dims` field in the output of `prob2socp` does not correspond to the `dims` input into `prob2socp`.
+The output represents number of conic constraints, while the input specifies input problem dimensions left abstract at codegen time.
+The output might better be named `cones`, but it is called `dims` to be compatible with the ECOS solver.

 Use as embedded language
 ------------------------
 Although QCML's original intent was to be used to parse files with problems